1

 Two photos: 1.
 A row of homes on a residential street; 2.
 A counselor putting her hand on the hand of a male patient.

 Mental Health Transitional Living (MHTL) Homes are part of a new program that will provide an added layer of services within the Colorado Department of Human Services' behavioral health continuum of care.
-These homes, which are run by the Office of Civil and Forensic Mental Health, will be used as a transition to a less restrictive setting for individuals with severe mental health conditions.
+These homes, which are run by the Office of Civil and Forensic Mental Health, will be used as a transition to a less restrictive setting for individuals with mental health conditions.
 Clients may stay as long as necessary for stabilization with an ultimate goal of reintegrating clients successfully in the community.
 The focus is to provide continued support with social and life skills development, as well as assistance with other daily life activities based on the client’s individual needs.

 Frequently asked questions about Mental Health Transitional Living Homes